Should we even be talking about how to invest for college students?

-- The student will cross an important “adult” threshold – investing – earlier in life than most.
+- Maturity: The student will cross an important “adult” threshold – investing – earlier in life than most.

 The student who gains experience investing in college – even at a very low level – will have a big advantage over those who haven’t.

-And if investing continues after college, the student will ultimately have an even bigger advantage over their peers, who might wait several years after graduation to begin.
+If investing continues after college, the student will ultimately have an even bigger advantage over their peers, who might wait several years after graduation to begin.

-How to Invest For College Students
+How to Invest for College Students

 Since the reader’s two kids are making “just under a couple hundred bucks a week” it will admittedly be a tight squeeze.

 As to what to invest in?
 Stocks!
-As a young person very early in life, you should invest in growth.
+As a young person, very early in life, you should invest in growth.
 Capital preservation will become more important later in life, but as a college student, you don’t have much capital to preserve.
 The emphasis needs to be getting to the point where that’s necessary, and that’s best accomplished with stocks.

-Managed Investments vs. Self-directed Investing
+Managed Investments vs Self-Directed Investing

-Next to committing to saving money for investments, the next biggest decision is deciding whether you want to go with a managed investment account, or self-directed investing.
+Next to committing to saving money for investments, the next biggest decision is deciding whether you want to go with a managed investment account or self-directed investing.

 Managed investing is just what the name implies, turning your money over to a manager who handles all of the details of investment management for you.
-This includes everything from creating a portfolio allocation, to choosing the specific investments, and rebalancing the portfolio as necessary.
+This includes everything from creating a portfolio allocation to choosing the specific investments and rebalancing the portfolio as necessary.
 The only thing you need to do with a managed investment account is fund it – everything else is handled for you.

-In between, you also rebalance your account as necessary to preserve the desired allocations between investment classes, like stocks in fixed income investments.
+In between, you also rebalance your account as necessary to preserve the desired allocations between investment classes, like stocks in fixed-income investments.
 You can do self-directed investing through popular discount investment brokers (see list below).

 There are different ways you can take advantage of managed investing.
 The simplest is to just invest in mutual funds.
-You can do this by investing with a specific fund family, such as the Fidelity Funds or Vanguard, or you can open up an investment brokerage account, and purchase mutual funds through that account.
+You can do this by investing with a specific fund family, such as the Fidelity Funds or Vanguard, or you can open up an investment brokerage account and purchase mutual funds through that account.

-You turn your money over to the platform, and they determine an investment portfolio for you, based on a computer algorithm.
+You turn your money over to the platform, and it determines an investment portfolio for you based on a computer algorithm.
 As you put money into your account, it’s automatically invested according to the target allocation.
 The platform also handles all of the rebalancing as necessary.